tryscer/flock/flock-music.md

 # Side 2: Tim

 ## Track 5: Morning, Gorgeous
+*The first thing you need to know about the Flock is...*

 I first fell in love with Alice at the sunrise after we decided to follow The Midnight Engine.
 Sometimes an early sun would catch my eye just right and I would instantly see it again, how she was asleep in the back seat of Barry’s old car, how her head was slumped on the window with her big patches of freckles on that very white skin — how her fingers and hair were dipped in radiant pink paint.
 Barry has been driving right behind the band’s van, and every now and then Eddie would pop his head out of the window and shout something back, something like, *we stop for gas in a mile or two*.
 We’ve been driving all night, at first so excited we talked in hushed, urgent voices, like we were sharing a secret.
 Everybody was congratulating or joshing Barry about his newfound freedom.
 It took a long time for the girls to fall asleep.
 Now it was just me and Barry, my hand hanging on the seat him, taking in the view.
 Then I looked back and I saw Alice in the back seat, all freckles and paint, and a pain I never felt before went coursing through my veins.
 I thought, *I’ve never seen anything so pretty*.
 I thought, *I’ve never been happier*.
 I thought, *I’ve never been quite so miserable*.